 4. Create a quick coleslaw.

-Mix vegetables, a little oil, salt, and pepper along with fresh chopped cilantro to create a unique and refreshing coleslaw.
-This is the perfect recipe when you need a quick and inexpensive side dish!
+Mix vegetables, a little oil, salt, and pepper, along with fresh chopped cilantro to create a unique and refreshing coleslaw.
+This is the perfect recipe for a quick and inexpensive side dish!

 5. Add flavor to your stir-fry.

 Throw a little bit of chopped cilantro into your next stir-fry to give it an added kick of flavor.
 Add it towards the end of cooking to give your stir-fry a very fresh flavor.

 6. Give your bagels a boost.

 Cilantro mixed with cream cheese is a perfect addition to a bagel.
 Serve it at your next brunch for some rave reviews.